The Night Tube is now running Fridays and Saturdays on the Victoria, Jubilee, and most of the Central, Northern and Piccadilly lines.

 Since taking over the line in 2015, we've improved the service by ensuring there are staff on duty at every station from first to last train.
 We are investing in station improvements, including installing lifts for step-free access, refurbishing ticket halls and installing new ticket gates.

-TfL Rail will form part of the Elizabeth line when operation begins in December 2018.
+TfL Rail will form part of the Elizabeth line.
 In preparation for this service there will be on-going improvement works at many stations along the route.

 We are gradually introducing new trains on the Liverpool Street to Shenfield route.
-These will initially be seven-carriage trains at just over 160 metres long.
-By autumn 2017 there be 11 new trains, meaning half of the existing trains will be replaced.
-By the end of 2019 all the trains will be replaced with nine-carriage, trains which will be 200 metres long.
+These are initially seven-carriage trains, each just over 160 metres long.
+When the Elizabeth line is completed, all the trains will be replaced with nine-carriage, trains which will be 200 metres long.
 Find out more about the works on TfL Rail in preparation for the Elizabeth line.

 Contact our customer services on 0343 222 1234 (TfL call charges) for all ticket enquiries including Oyster and contactless payment.
 You can also call for travel information queries, journey planning, lost property and complaints